Heart in situ: want to learn more about it?

 Take a quiz

 Did you find weak spots in your knowledge?
-Try out our customizable quiz about the heart where you can decide exactly which topics you want to be tested on.
+Try out the customizable quiz below about the heart where you can decide exactly which topics you want to be tested on.

 Location: Middle mediastinum, mostly to the left of the midsagittal plane